Sherlock2019/TERRAFORM-GitOps/README.md

 *******************************************************************

-# TERRAFORM-GitOps
-a crypto exchange infra manged by IAC terraform and using GitOps cicd

-###  POC  to use Terraform or IAC tools to provision  a crypto exchange cloud infrastructure.####
+#  Deploement template  for a Crypto Exchange infra  with IAC TERRAFORM-GitOps with  Data ETL and Machine learning -- Monitoring Quicksight

-what are the main components ?
+what are the main components of a Crypto exchange ?

 1. Compute Resources:
 Virtual Machines/Instances: For hosting the exchange platform, order matching engines, and other services.